experimentalqa/highlightWebElementsRobotFramework/README.md

 # Highlight Web Elements - Selenium Webdriver - Robot Framework
 As mentioned in [robot framework documentation](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#using-inheritance), robot framework can be extended using inheritance.
-Used inheritance example to extend to add the web element highlighting functionality
+Used inheritance example to add the web element highlighting functionality

 You can highlight web elements with specific keywords only.
 Keyword list can be customized.